ScriptedSnark/goldsrc-launcher/README.md

 # GoldSrc Launcher

 GoldSrc-compatible launcher.
 Taken from [GoldSrcRebuild](https://github.com/Triang3l/GoldSourceRebuild) and modified as a project for VS2019 without CMake.
-Only x86 Debug/Release build.
+Only x86 Debug/Release build. **Due to close-sourcing reGS, this repository is active again.**

 Half Life 1 SDK LICENSE
 ======================